djey47/MMM-IDF-LOCALTRANSPORT/README.md

 ![screenshot](https://github.com/da4throux/MMM-Paris-RATP-PG/blob/master/MMM-Paris-RATP-PG2.png)

 # API
-* It is based on the REST API provided by [NAVITIA](https://www.navitia.io/)
+* It is based on the REST API provided by [TRANSILIEN](https://ressources.data.sncf.com/explore/dataset/api-temps-reel-transilien/) and [SNCF](https://ressources.data.sncf.com)
+* RERs, Metros, Buses and Tramways infos are provided by [P.Grimaud's API](https://github.com/pgrimaud/horaires-ratp-api) via RATP services.
 * It also uses [Paris Open Data for Velib](https://opendata.paris.fr/explore/dataset/stations-velib-disponibilites-en-temps-reel/) (use it to get the 5 digits stations you will need for the configuration)
 * API examples are provided into `api` subdirectory, as [POSTMAN collections](https://www.getpostman.com/).

+## Transilien realtime API
+To use this API you need to request credentials, please ask by sending email [HERE](mailto:innovation-transilien@sncf.fr?subject=Demande%20acc%C3%A8s%20API%20prochains%20d%C3%A9parts&body=nom,%20pr%C3%A9nom,organisation,utilisation).

+Once login/password have been given to you back, generate token value: open a browser window, press F12 and execute following code in console: `window.btoa(unescape(encodeURIComponent('LOGIN:PASSWORD')))`.

+Finally, transilienToken value to be entered in configuration file will be `Basic GENERATED_TOKEN_VALUE`.

 # Install

 1. Clone repository into `/modules/` inside your MagicMirror folder
 2. Install [yarn](https://yarnpkg.com/en/docs/install)
 3. Run `yarn install` inside `/modules/MMM-IDF-STIF-NAVITIA/` folder
-4. Run `yarn build` inside `/modules/MMM-IDF-STIF-NAVITIA/` folder
-5. Check that `/modules/MMM-IDF-STIF-NAVITIA/MMM-IDF-STIF-NAVITIA.js` script has been created
+4. Check that `/modules/MMM-IDF-STIF-NAVITIA/MMM-IDF-STIF-NAVITIA.js` script has been created
-6. Add the module to the MagicMirror config:
+5. Add the module to the MagicMirror config:
 ```
 		{
 	        module: 'MMM-IDF-STIF-NAVITIA',